-Stakeholder Stakenoide Year of Measure Technical Measure Year of Measure Year of Measure Technical Measure Value/Service Attribute Stakeholder LoS Statement Stakeholder Performance Measure 2023 2024 Technical PM Target 2023 2024 Safety New subdivisions are built with sidewalks on Kilometers of sidewalks built compared to No new streets built in 2019 Subdivisions are planned to have sidewalks on both sides except on back lanes.
-New subdivisions that All trip hazards greater than 2 cm are marked 100% of trip hazards greater than 2 cm are marked 100% of trip hazards greater than 2 cm were marked.
+Asset Class: Active Transportation Network - Sidewalks Service Objective Statement: The (City strives to provi de a safe and conn ected health promo oting network of al ternate transport ation Stakeholder Stakeholde Meas er LoS and sures Stakeholder Performance Year of Measure Technical Measure Technical F Year of Performance Measure Value/Service Attribute Stakeholder LoS Statement Stakeholder Performance Measure 2023 2024 Technical PM Target 2023 2024 Safety Safety New subdivision built with sidewalks of both sides road.
+New subdivisions are built with v divisions are t with compared to No new streets Subdivisions are planned to have sidewalks on both sides except on back lanes.
+New All trip hazards greater than 2 cm are marked 100% of trip hazards greater than 2 cm are marked 100% of trip hazards greater than 2 cm were marked.
 146 defects marked and 2 repairs completed in 2022.
 100% of trip hazards greater than 2cm were marked.
-203 defects marked, 46 repairs completed in 2024 both sides of the road. new subdivision streets Duilt iii 2019 are not assumed by the City may not have all sidewalks installed yet.
+203 defects marked, 46 repairs completed in 2024 both sides of the road. are not assumed by the City may not have all sidewalks installed yet.
 Sidewalks inspected annually as per Minimum Maintenance Standards from Ministry of Transportation Annually Completed June 2023 Completed June 2024

-Asset Class: Active Transportation Network - Trails

-Service Objective Statement: The City strives to provide a network of trails for recreation and transportation connecting people to places.

-Stakeholder Stakeholder LoS and Measures Stakeholder Performance Year of Measure Technical Measure Technical Performance Year of Measure Value/Service Attribute Stakeholder LoS Statement Stakeholder Performance Measure 2023 2024 Technical PM Target 2023 2024 Scope/Availability con and acc The pedestrian network is well population is within 400m of a trail note that this is all trails This also this is all trails This also Trails are maintained in the winter Greater than 75% of trails are maintained 78.6% of trails maintained in the winter 77% of trails maintained in the winter connected and accessible for users within 400m of a trail included non-city owned trails such as portions of the Trans Canada trail owned by ORCA) included non-city owned trails such as portions of the Trans Canada trail owned by ORCA) Availability of bike only lanes Increase to 83km by year 2031 35 km of bike specific lanes 38 km of bike specific lanes Reliability/Quality Providing reliable trails that meet the needs of the community Trails are maintained in a state of good repair Trails are proactively maintained and reliable for intended use Trails are proactively maintained and reliable for intended use Percentage of trails in poor or better condition Maintain current LoS as minimum 96% 96%
+Asset Class: Active Transportation Network - Trails Service Objective Statement: The City strives to provide a network of trails for recreation and transportation connecting people to places.
+Stakehold er LoS and Stakeholder Performance Tochnical Ma 261170 Technical F Performance Stakeholder Meas sures Year of Measure asule Year of Measure Value/Service Attribute Stakeholder LoS Statement Stakeholder Performance Measure 2023 2024 Technical PM Target 2023 2024 Scope/Availability ailability The pedestrian network is well connected and accessible for users 90% of population is within 400m of a trail 90% of population is mithin 400m of a trail as portions Trans Canatrail owned ORCA) 84 % of pop. is within 400m of a trail note that this is all trails This also included non-city b. is of a hat ils n-city b. is 84 % of pop. is within 400m of a trail note that this is all trails This also included non-city Trails are maintained in the winter Greater than 75% of trails are maintained 78.6% of trails maintained in the winter 77% of trails maintained in the winter Scope/Availability a trail owned trails such as portions of the Trans Canada trail owned by ORCA) h owned trails such e as portions of the Trans Canada trail owned by ORCA) Availability of bike only lanes Increase to 83km by year 2031 35 km of bike specific lanes 38 km of bike specific lanes Reliability/Quality Providing reliable trails that meet the needs of the community Trails are maintained in a state of good repair Trails are proactively maintained and reliable for intended use Trails are proactively maintained and reliable for intended use Percentage of trails in poor or better condition Maintain current LoS as minimum 96% 96%